ubports/autopilot/docs/faq/faq.rst

 Q. How do I access an already running application so that I can test/introspect it?
 ===================================================================================

-To introspect or interact with an application that is already running you can use :meth:`~autopilot.introspection.get_proxy_object_for_existing_process`.
+To introspect or interact with an application that is already running use :meth:`~autopilot.introspection.get_proxy_object_for_existing_process`.

 For instance, to access a long running process that is available before your test starts::